-The coastal town of Hoi An in central Vietnam is widely thought to be the prettiest in the whole of the country.
+The coastal town of Hoi An in Central Vietnam is widely thought to be the prettiest in the whole of the country.
 Being much less crowded and laid back than the more popular cities of Hanoi and Ho Chi Minh means you should definitely visit Hoi An with kids on your next trip to Vietnam.
-Hoi An used to be most popular with backpackers working their way across Vietnam but is now a family travel favourite due to it’s explosion of luxury resorts and white sandy beaches.
-If you’re heading to Hoi An and other parts of Vietnam with kids then I highly recomend you read this post on planning a family trip to Vietnam
+Hoi An used to be most popular with backpackers working their way across Vietnam but is now a family travel favourite due to its explosion of luxury resorts and white sandy beaches.
+If you’re heading to Hoi An with kids or any other parts of Vietnam then I highly recommend you read this post on planning a family trip to Vietnam.

 Hoi An is not the authentic Vietnam of ten years ago, the booming tourism industry has inflated prices (although it still feels very affordable to Westerners), bought in many recognisable brand names and plenty of tourist friendly activities to try.

 Hoi An’s UNESCO status

 The old town of Hoi An was given UNESCO world heritage status in 1985 as it is “an exceptionally well-preserved example of a South-East Asian trading port dating from the 15th to the 19th century”.
 It focusses on the timber framed buildings and mix of cultures – with Chinese, Japanese and European influences.

 Things to do in Hoi An with kids

 Hoi An with kids is not about crazy theme parks or family focussed attractions, it’s more about exploring, soaking in the culture and learning about this part of the world and its people.
 That said, there are still plenty of things to do to keep the whole family happy.
 Here are my top recommendations.